Everything on the energy label

-The energy label shows how energy-efficient a vacuum is, and how it performs on different surfaces, since the label shows the results of different tests new vacuums have been subjected to.
-These tests are determined by the European Union.
-The more energy-efficient the vacuum, the higher its classification.
-In addition, it tells you how well a vacuum will work on carpet for instance or how much dust the vacuum re-emits to the air during use.
+The energy label showed how energy efficient a vacuum cleaner is, and how it performs on different surfaces, since the label showed the results of different tests new vacuums were subjected to.
+These tests were determined by the European Union.
+The more energy-efficient the vacuum cleaner, the higher its classification.
+In addition, it told you how well a vacuum cleaner will work on carpet, for example, or how much dust the vacuum re-emits into the air during use.

 |Dust re-emission||Vacuums aren't allowed to re-emit more than 1% of dust particles now.|

 |Dust pickup efficiency||Dust pickup efficiency on hard flooring has to be at least 98%.
 On carpet that's 75%.|

 In principle, nothing changes about the vacuum cleaners themselves.
 The energy label was just a convenient way to roughly compare vacuum cleaners.
 Are you looking for a vacuum cleaner?
 Then read the article about how to choose the best vacuum cleaner for your wishes and needs.
 In it, we give you tips on what to look for when you buy a vacuum cleaner.
 Then you won't need the energy label anymore.